-British traditional food is full breakfast, Fish and Chips, the Sunday Roast, Steak, and Kidney Pie, Shepherds Pie, Bangers, and Mash.
+British traditional food is full breakfast, Fish and Chips, the Sunday Roast, Steak, Kidney Pie, Shepherds Pie, Bangers, and Mash.
 Due to diverse cultures, Britain has focused on a wide variety of foods from different cuisines of Europe, India, and other parts of the world.
-Several regional dishes are associated with British cuisine as it’s within the border with English, Scottish and Welsh cuisine and Northern Irish cuisines.
-Each place has come up with its regional dishes like fish and chips, Yorkshire pudding, Cumberland sausage, Arbroath Smokie, and Welsh Cakes.
+Several regional dishes are associated with British cuisine within the border with English, Scottish and Welsh cuisine and Northern Irish cuisines.
+Each place has come up with regional dishes like fish and chips, Yorkshire pudding, Cumberland sausage, Arbroath Smokie, and Welsh Cakes.

 Food Varieties Place Wise:

 - Anglo Indian Cuisine: It is a traditional British food like roast beef with a little touch of Indian spices such as cloves and red chilies.
 Fish and meat are cooked with vegetables like an Indian curry.
 In Anglo-Indian food, we often see the use of yogurt, coconut, and almonds.
 We have different flavors for roasts, curries, rice dishes, and bread.